 Removal of Debris/Foreign Object Debris (FOD): Any object, debris or refuse deposited on the Vehicle Service Road (VSR) or ramp areas must be removed by the parties responsible for the condition.
-Any object left on the ramp or VSR is considered FOD and could cause damage to a taxiing aircraft.
+Any object left on the ramp or VSR is considered FOD and could cause damage to a vehicle or taxiing Aircraft.
+Individuals observed depositing FOD on the ramp will be subject to loss or suspension of driving privileges and/or loss or suspension of SIDA privileges and assessment of associated fees.
+If a driver observes FOD while driving on the AOA, it is the driver's responsibility to retrieve it or cause it to be retrieved before leaving the scene.

 Smoking Prohibited: No person shall smoke in any hanger, public building, public restroom, vehicles, on the AOA, or any place at the Airport where it is specifically prohibited by law or by the Director.
+Persons observed smoking on the AOA will be subject to loss or suspension of SIDA privileges and assessment of associated fee.